 Our strategy to reach out more to get the media involved worked very well.
 This approach also helped us to get in contact with the school authorities to organize events and actions.

-We received activity feedback from TOPtoTOP members in 22 countries.
-Our ongoing story and challenge is the backbone which creates the unique global family of activists.
-Our global network is also based on our understanding and solidarity to solve the global challenge we face with climate change.
+We received activity feedback from TOPtoTOP members in 20 countries.
+Our ongoing story and challenge are the backbone that creates the unique global family of activists.
+Our global network is based on understanding and solidarity; – this to solve the global challenge we face with climate change.

-This year the expedition travelled through various parts of Iceland, Greenland, Faroe Islands, Britain, The Netherlands, Germany, France, Switzerland, Austria and Lichtenstein.
+This year the expedition traveled through various parts of The Netherlands, Germany, France, Switzerland, Denmark, Norway and Spain.
 Our aim was again to inspire young people with good examples of developing a sustainable relationship with nature.
-In 2018, we sailed the Arctic Ocean, the Norwegian Sea, the North Sea, the North Sea Canal and the Ijsselmeer and cycled all along the Rhein River up to the Swiss Alps and climbed to the mountain tops surrounding the Toma Lake, the source of the Rhein.
-For details please check our expedition blog on: https://toptotop.org/ .
+In 2019, we sailed many Norwegian fjords, the Norwegian Sea, the North Sea, the Baltic Sea, Limfjorden Strait, the Kiel Canal, and the Ijsselmeer.

-Next spring, we will continue to teach Inuit students mountaineering skills, so that they have another source of income.
-We aim to inspire another 100,000 students over the coming years with our mission and act to clean up our wonderful planet, circumnavigating the Arctic and the Americas from POLE to POLE in a figure of 8, making optimal use of the winds and currents.
+We aim to inspire another 100,000 students over the coming years on our route circumnavigating the Arctic and the Americas from POLE to POLE in a figure of 8, making optimal use of the winds and currents.

-- Our goal is to build a global student network to solve global challenges, based on understanding, friendship and solidarity.
+Our ultimate goal is to save the planet through our inspiring examples and our actions.
+We aim to build a global network of activists to solve global challenges, based on understanding, friendship and solidarity.

 Thank you for your support!

 Without the generosity and hospitality of the people we meet on our journey, and without your support, our efforts would have been unthinkable.
 A big thank you also to our partners UNEP and myclimate, and to our main sponsor Victorinox.
-Our thanks also go to all the benefactors and all those who support our project with their TOP products and services, specially PredictWind, Patagonia, Geberit, WEYTEC, Hostpoint, Colltex, Stöckli, Fritschi, Catch and Lift, Sunware, Webasto, Echopilot, Elco, Optrel, BSI, Ronstan, Pizol, Sika and EBP.
+Our thanks also go to all the benefactors and all those who support our project with their TOP products and services, specially PredictWind, Patagonia, WEYTEC, Hostpoint, Sunware, Webasto, Echopilot, Elco, Optrel, BSI, Munters, and Ronstan.

-A special thanks Gabi Bolliger, Hanna Law, Bart Ziegler, Peter Storm, Cindy & Kevan & Collin Keegan, Annemarie Büchler, Rosi & Ernst Ammann, Ottavia & Reto Schworer, who have worked like little dwarfs taking care of administration, logistics, website, translations and bookkeeping.
+A special thanks Gabi Bolliger, Meret Jucker, Fiona Zimmermann, Hanna Law, Bart Ziegler, Peter Storm, Annemarie Büchler, Markus Roos, Dominik Schaub, Rosi & Ernst Ammann, Ottavia & Reto Schwörer, who have worked like little dwarfs taking care of administration, logistics, website, translations and bookkeeping.

 We also wish to thank for their friendship and assistance to: